Ruce/detox-wow/README.md

 ### Features
 - Whitelist players so their messages are never filtered
+- Friends and guild members are automatically whitelisted
 - Enable/disable filtering on certain channels, e.g. Guild chat

 Never have your day ruined again by an unprompted whisper saying "you suck!" after a dungeon, raid, battleground, or arena match.